tim-christy/temp/_posts/2020-02-01-central-limit-theorem.md

 # Observations

-- Notice that as n gets larger, the mean of the sampling distribution tightens around the population mean of 64.5
+Notice that as n gets larger, the mean of the sampling distribution tightens around the population mean of 64.5.
+This can be explained by the standard error, which mentioned earlier, is the standard deviation of the sampling distribution.
+The formula is as follows

-- This is one reason why a large sample size is important in this estimation.
-If the sample size is too small as it is with n = 5, you risk any given sample landing between a mean of 51.4 and 79.6.
-Higher the value of n, the smaller this range becomes (see standard error).
-Sometimes the normality of the sampling distribution is void too, with a small sample size.
+$$SE = \frac{\sigma}{\sqrt{n}}$$

+or, because you often do not have the population standard deviation, the sample standard deviation is used, s

+$$SE = \frac{s}{\sqrt{n}}$$

+Either way, because the standard error is inversely proportional to the sample size $n$, the larger the sample size, the smaller the standard error.
+This is why the sampling distributions above narrow as $n$ gets larger.

+The central limit theorem says that the sampling distribution will be normally distributed with a mean equal to the population mean; which this small simulation supports.
+It should be noted that there are population distributions in which this theorem will not work (see Cauchy amongst others).
+Also, if you know your population is normally distributed, then you can be sure that the sampling distribution will also be normally distributed.

-That is essentially what the central limit theorem is: even if the population distribution is not normally distributed itself, the distribution of sample means will be and the mean of the distribution of sample means equal the population mean (note the distribution of sample means is every possible sample mean, which we did not simulate.
-We simulated 10,000 points per distribution, which is just an approximation to the sampling distribution of sample means).
+It is also worth reiterating that the distribution of sample means is the distribution of every possible sample mean, which we did not simulate.
+We simulated 10,000 points per distribution, which is just an approximation to the sampling distribution of sample means.
+That is why the means were not equal.
+Despite not being exact, they did come close and improved with increasing values of n, the sample size.

-There are however, population distributions in which the central limit theorem does not hold; like infinite variance (see Cauchy distribution).

 This whole process works for other parameters too, not just the mean (like proportion or standard deviation).
-The population distribution does not matter so much, if the sample size is large.
-With a large sample size, you can still make a reasonable estimate.

-Two reasons why this is so important is that it allows for hypothesis testing and confidence intervals, which rely on the assumption of a normal distribution.
+Why does this matter?
+This theorem is important because it is what allows for hypothesis testing and confidence intervals.
+These methods rely on the assumption of a normal distribution.
 The central limit theorem helps to make that assumption valid.